KPBT-TV

 KPBT-TV (channel 36), branded Basin PBS, is a PBS member television station licensed to Odessa, Texas, United States, serving the Permian Basin area.
-Owned by Permian Basin Public Telecommunications, Inc., the station maintains studios at the historic Ritz Theater in downtown Midland and a transmitter near Gardendale.
+Owned by Permian Basin Public Telecommunications, Inc., the station maintains studios at the historic Ritz Theater on North Main Street in downtown Midland and a transmitter near Gardendale.

 Public television came to the Permian Basin in 1986 when Odessa College started KOCV-TV from studios and a transmitter located on its campus.
 However, in 2003, budget cuts mandated by the state of Texas led the college to discontinue support for the station and seek another licensee.
 The station was transferred to the Ector County Independent School District, but the station's financial needs surpassed the school system's capacity; less than two years after agreeing to take on KOCV-TV, it began looking for a buyer.

 The school district transferred the station to a community licensee, Permian Basin Public Telecommunications, in December 2005.
 The station changed its call sign to KPBT-TV.
 It continued to rely on temporary office space for its operations until renovating the Ritz Theater in downtown Midland in 2019.
 In addition to airing national public television programming, KPBT-TV produces local music and public affairs specials.